Yoctol/bottender/docs/channel-whatsapp-setup.md

 ---
 id: channel-whatsapp-setup
-title: Setup WhatsApp
+title: WhatsApp Setup
 ---

 ## Introduction

 [Twilio API for WhatsApp](https://www.twilio.com/whatsapp) is one of the most popular ways to send and receive messages programmatically in WhatsApp.
-It hosts and manages WhatsApp containers in a highly available and geographically redundant infrastructure, providing us a straightforward REST API to integrate with our Bottender applications.
+Twilio hosts and manages WhatsApp containers in a highly available and geographically redundant infrastructure, providing us a straightforward REST API to integrate with our Bottender applications.

 To move into production using the Twilio API for WhatsApp, you need a WhatsApp Business Profile.
 WhatsApp is currently limiting access to profiles during their API's limited availability stage.
 Business Profiles must be associated with a Twilio number.
 [Request to enable your Twilio numbers for WhatsApp here](https://www.twilio.com/whatsapp/request-access).